The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Introduction

-In this paper, we aim at validating three independent $B$-mode analysis pipelines.
+In this paper, we aim at validating three independent B-mode analysis pipelines.
 We compare their performance regarding a potential $r$ measurement by the SO SATs, and evaluate the capability of the survey to constrain $\sigma(r=0) \leq 0.003$ in the presence of foreground contamination and instrumental noise.
 To that end, we produce sky simulations encompassing different levels of foreground complexity, CMB with different values of $r$ and different amounts of residual lensing contamination, and various levels of the latest available instrumental noise\footnote{We note that the pipelines are still agnostic to some aspects of the instrumental noise such as filtering, which may impact the overall forecasted scientific performance.
 We anticipate studying these in detail in future work.}, calculated from the parametric models presented in \cite{2019JCAP...02..056A}.

 We feed these simulations through the analysis pipelines and test their performance, quantifying the bias and statistical uncertainty on $r$ as a function of foreground and noise complexity.
-The three pipelines are described in detail in Section~\ref{sec:pipelines}.
+The three pipelines are described in detail in Sect.~\ref{sec:pipelines}.
 Section~\ref{sec:sims} presents the simulations used in the analysis, including the models used to produce CMB and foreground sky maps, as well as instrumental noise.
-In Section~\ref{sec:results}, we present our forecasts for $r$, accompanied by the power spectrum products and a channel weights comparison.
+In Sect.~\ref{sec:results}, we present our forecasts for $r$, the power spectrum products, and a comparison of the relative weights assigned to the individual frequency channels when recovering the cleaned CMB.
 Section~\ref{sec:d10s5} shows preliminary results on a set of new, complex foreground simulations.
-In Section~\ref{sec:conc} we summarize and draw our conclusions.
-Finally, Appendix~\ref{app:chi_squared} summarizes the $\chi^2$ analysis performed on the Cross-$C_\ell$ cleaning pipeline, while Appendix~\ref{sec:nilc_gaussian_bias} discusses biases on Gaussian simulations observed with the NILC cleaning pipeline.
+In Sect.~\ref{sec:conc} we summarize and draw our conclusions.
+Appendix~\ref{app:validation} summarizes the $\chi^2$ analysis performed on the cross-$C_\ell$ cleaning pipeline, while Appendix~\ref{sec:nilc_gaussian_bias} discusses biases on Gaussian simulations observed with the NILC cleaning pipeline.